 Breakfast at hotel.
-Full day sightseeing in Almaty.
+A full day sightseeing in Almaty.
 Visit Panfilov Park, Zenkov Cathedral (wooden construction), St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty Green Bazaar, Panoramic view from Kok Tobe.
 Overnight in Almaty.

 Day 5: Almaty – Bishkek (Kazakhstan/Kyrgyzstan) [B,L,D]

 Breakfast at hotel.
 After breakfast depart Almaty and drive to Bishkek via a newly built highway.
 En route watch the natural landscapes.
 Afternoon arrival at Bishkek.
 Check in to the hotel.
 Afternoon sightseeing of Bishkek: visit Central Museum (museum is closed for reconstruction), Independence Square, Philharmonic Square, University Boulevard, and TSUM.
 Overnight in Bishkek.

 Day 6: Bishkek – Issyk Kul – Karakol (Kyrgyzstan) [B,L,D]